Tarbal/TelescopeMount/README.md

 # TelescopeMount

+Second Update of 1/19/21: A good starting point for PID settings, assuming you use the updated algorithm, would be P = 20000, I = 1000, and D = 26.
+These are the parameters I use currently.
+Ultimately, however, the optimal values for these parameters will depend on a number of factors, including motor torque, power output, mount resistance to applied torque, and damping.
+I suggest reading up on the subject and mathematics of PID, before even attempting such an endeavor.
+When I said "I cannot stress how important this is," I meant it.
+Furthermore, a good reference for choosing the appropriate DC motor (as well as everything else related to mount design and construction)is the
+following:

+Trueblood, M. and Genet, R.M., Telescope Control (Second English Edition), Willmann-Bell, Inc. (Richmond, 1997).

+If you are taking the project seriously, I would recommend another book as well:

+Smart, W.M., Textbook on Spherical Astronomy (Sixth Edition, reprinted), Cambridge University Press (Cambridge, 1979).

+At some point, you'll need to account for geometric errors, which are covered in the Trueblood/Genet book.
+Good luck.

 Update 1/19/21: I cleaned up the updated PID algorithm, even though I said 8 months ago that I would never update this repository ever again.
 You have to stay one step ahead of your critics...